MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxinboundroutingmethods-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxInboundRoutingMethods collection.
-This is the total number of inbound routing methods associated with the fax server.' ms.assetid: 'c20cdaf1-050b-4257-a95e-7c50e4ff5c3b'
+Description: The Count property represents the number of objects in the FaxInboundRoutingMethods collection.
+This is the total number of inbound routing methods associated with the fax server. ms.assetid: c20cdaf1-050b-4257-a95e-7c50e4ff5c3b
-title: 'FaxInboundRoutingMethods.Count property'
+title: FaxInboundRoutingMethods.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxInboundRoutingMethods.Count property